 Two French-made, fabric-covered scrapbooks.
 Mounted items consist of hundreds of pieces related to the period shortly preceding the Armistice to 1921.
-There are photographic postcards, including many of wartime and Armistice events, color printed postcards, black and white photographs of battle sites and other wartime images, souvenir tickets and programmes, menus, hotel bills, and a few pieces of correspondence.
+There are photographic postcards, including many of wartime and Armistice events, color lithograph postcards, black-and-white photographs of battle sites and other wartime images, souvenir tickets and programs, menus, hotel bills, and a few pieces of correspondence.
 One photographic postcard is the widely circulated image taken by a German soldier of Quentin Roosevelt's body posed lying in front of his downed plane in France, July 1918; he was the youngest son of Theodore Roosevelt.

-[Most loose material removed to ephemera, newspapers, postcards, and print material folders.[
+Most loose material removed to ephemera, newspapers, postcards, and print material folders.

 Includes views of a three-masted ship, a lake, Charles Reed on board a vessel, a city pier or quay, and an unidentified large mechanical shop.
 Envelope advertises a business in Central Valley, N.Y.

 Large group includes many small commercially-produced photographs of the front with captions, some dated 1914.